Facts & Trivia About Ithaca

 Ithaca, NY sits at the southern tip of Cayuga Lake, the longest of the 11 Finger Lakes.

-Home to Cornell University and Ithaca College, the Ithaca area offers the best of small-town life with cultural qualities of a larger metropolitan city.
+Ithaca has a population of roughly 31,000 residents.
+The Ithaca area offers the best of small-town life with the cultural qualities of a larger metropolitan city due to its universities and colleges.

 - Ithaca is famous for its many waterfalls, more than 100 within 10 miles of downtown.
 If you put them all together, it's a waterfall 7,342 feet tall.
 That's 1.39 miles of falling water!